 Mesothelioma

-Malignant mesothelioma is a rare form of cancer that develops in the mesothelium, a layer of tissue inside the body, after asbestos exposure.
-Mesothelioma cancer tumors can appear in the lining of the lungs, abdomen, heart, or testicles.
-Though this cancer is aggressive, you can live longer with medical care.
-Lung Cancer Group can help you find top doctors who treat mesothelioma and get compensation to cover any of your expenses.
+Mesothelioma is a cancer that develops in the lining of the lungs, abdomen, heart, or testicles after asbestos exposure.
+Though this cancer is aggressive, you can potentially live longer with medical care.
+Lung Cancer Group can help you find top doctors who treat mesothelioma and seek compensation for expenses, if eligible.

 What Is Mesothelioma?

-Mesothelioma is aggressive, but long-term survival could be possible by getting treatments like surgery, chemotherapy, and radiation from top cancer doctors.
+Mesothelioma cancer tumors can spread quickly, but long-term survival could be possible by getting treatments from experienced cancer doctors.

 Mesothelioma is a rare and aggressive cancer caused by asbestos exposure.
 It forms in the lining of the lungs, heart, abdomen, or testicles 10-50 years after asbestos exposure.